Speech-Language Pathology (MSSLP)

 The Master of Science (MSSLP) in Speech-Language Pathology serves either as a professional preparation for clinical certification by the American Speech-Language-Hearing Association (ASHA) or as preparation for graduate study leading to the Ph.D. degree.
 The MSSLP program provides a broad range of basic science courses and specialized offerings emphasizing evaluation and treatment of language, articulation, fluency, voice, swallowing, and neurologically-based communication disorders.
 Students are prepared for careers as clinicians in schools, hospitals, rehabilitation centers, and community clinics.

 Clinical practicum experiences occur at the on-campus Speech and Hearing Center and many affiliated clinics, rehabilitation centers, schools, and hospitals.
 Within this framework, students must meet the academic and practicum requirements leading to the Clinical Fellowship (CF) that occurs post graduation.
-Completion of the CF results in national certification (the Certificate of Clinical Competence (CCC) in Speech-Language Pathology awarded by ASHA) and eligibility for State of Alabama Licensure.
-For the students with backgrounds in communication sciences and disorders, the MSSLP program typically extends for five academic semesters, including one partial semester of clinical externship.
-For those students who do not have a background in communication sciences and disorders, the program of study can be expected to last six academic semesters or longer.
+Completion of the CF results in eligibility for national certification (the Certificate of Clinical Competence (CCC) in Speech-Language Pathology awarded by ASHA) and eligibility for State of Alabama Licensure.
+For the students with backgrounds in communication sciences and disorders, the MSSLP program typically extends for five academic semesters, including one semester of clinical externship.
+For those students who do not have a background in communication sciences and disorders, the program of study can be expected to last six academic semesters.

 Typical Requirements For Degree